 With everything set in place, I finally felt able to follow my dreams.
 I just had one very big problem.

-Guys, I suffer from an debilitating anxiety disorder.
+Guys, I suffer from a debilitating anxiety disorder.

 I had my first panic attack at age sixteen.
 I didn’t know what was happening, but I was convinced I was dying.

 From that moment on, it’s always been lingering in the shadows.
-At age eighteen, it tightened its grip on me and I fell spiralling out of control.
+At age eighteen, it tightened its grip on me and I started spiralling out of control.
 I had panic attacks multiple times a day, every single day.
 I developed agoraphobia and found myself unable to step outside for months at a time.
 Next, came the social anxiety, the hypochondria, and an eating disorder.

 In the space of a year, I lost my job, my boyfriend, my friends, and my perfect grades at school.
 I ate nothing more than a single apple and pear for many, many months in a desperate attempt to gain control.
 I watched helplessly as my weight plummeted.

 My life was a mess and I didn’t know how to get back on track.

-Conquering that particular bout of anxiety is one of the hardest things I’ve ever had to do.
-I refused to see a doctor or a therapist, not wanting to be placed on medication in case it altered my personality and stopped me from being me.
+Conquering that particular bout of anxiety was one of the hardest things I’ve ever had to do.
+I refused to see a doctor or a therapist, not wanting to be placed on medication in case it altered my personality and wrecked me with side effects.
 Instead, I spent every waking minute researching mental tricks and calming exercises, taking care to reward myself and celebrate with every small step I made.
 On my first day I ate a single french fry, on the second day I ate two.
 Baby steps, right?